CharlyMannion/CMannion_CV/README.md

 #### Northcoders - *Software Engineer and Tutor* (Jan 2021 to Present)

-Whilst finishing the Nortchoders bootcamp, I was offered the opportunity to stay on and work as a tutor and Software Engineer for them.
+Whilst finishing the Nortchoders bootcamp, I was offered the opportunity to stay on and work as a tutor and Software Engineer.

 #### Northcoders - *Student Software Engineer* (August 2020 to December 2020)